In the world of credit cards, there are generally two attributes that stand out for travel rewards fans: value and versatility.

 Primary Auto Rental Coverage:

 Here the Chase Sapphire Preferred Card is the top dog because it provides primary Loss or Collision Damage Waiver coverage.
-The Capital One Venture Rewards only provides secondary coverage, which means your personal automobile insurance policy would still bear the brunt of repair costs should there be an accident.
+The Capital One Venture Rewards Credit Card only provides secondary coverage.
+This means your personal automobile insurance policy would still bear the brunt of repair costs should there be an accident.

 The Capital One Travel Rewards Credit Card is an extremely flexible travel rewards card.
 Earn two miles per dollar spent and ten miles per dollar spent at hotels.com/venture.
 Each point is worth one cent and can be used to “erase” travel expenses from your account.